opendatasoft/ods-documentation/source/platform_glossary.rst

        |link_68|

-     * Tiles are individually requested image files over the internetthat are seemlessly joined to create a map
+     * Tiles are individually requested image files over the internet that are seemlessly joined to create a map
    * * Token

        |link_69|